sundowndev/phoneinfoga/docs/usage.md

 phoneinfoga scan -n "33679368229"
 ```

-Country code and special chars such as `( ) - +` will be escaped so typing US-based numbers stay easy :
+Special chars such as `( ) - +` will be escaped so typing US-based numbers stay easy :

 ```
 phoneinfoga scan -n "+1 555-444-3333"